 Overall, the food and livelihood security of Juba regions showed a continuous improvement in the last five seasons, starting from Deyr '07/08.
-Currently only 15,000 people in urban areas are identified in AFLC, of which 10,000 people are in Lower Juba and 5,000 people are in Middle Juba.
-This is a 38% reduction in terms of urban population in crisis since last Gu.
-The total rural population of the two regions are identified as BFI (Table 1 and Map 1).
+Consequently, 9,000 people in Southeast Pastoral (M. Juba and L. Juba) and 3,000 people in Lower Juba Agropastoral of Badhadhe and Afmadow districts who were previously in AFLC are now identified as Borderline Food Insecure (BFI).
+Thus, the total rural population of the two regions are now identified as BFI.
+Furthermore, urban population in AFLC has reduced by 38% since last Gu and currently approximately 15,000 people are identified in AFLC in both regions (10,000 people in Lower Juba and 5,000 people in Middle Juba) (Table 1 and Map 1).

 Current improvements in Juba regions are attributed to exceptionally good Deyr rains that fell in most areas, improving cereal production in both riverine as well as agropastoral livelihoods.
 In this Deyr cereal harvest was above PWA for both regions (12,000MT combined harvest) and off-season maize (1,700MT) is also expected in March '10.
-The regions also had a good sesame production (about 9,000MT) this season, which was a result of an increased planting in response to a high export demand, as well as favorable weather conditions.
-Off-season cash crops are also expected to be harvested (3,200MT of sesame and 600MT of cowpea) in March '10.
+The regions also had a good sesame production (about 9,000MT) this season, which was a result of an increased planting in response to a high export demand as well as of favorable weather conditions.
+Off-season cash crops are also expected to be harvested ((3,200MT of sesame and 600Mt of cowpea) in March '10.
 Good agricultural season has improved household access to food and cash and resulted in significant improvement of labour and self-employment opportunities for rural as well as urban livelihoods.
 The terms of trade between daily labour wage and maize vary in riverine livelihoods.
 In Lower Juba riverine, TOT in Dec.
-'09 is 23kg of maize/ daily labour wage, which is 35% increase since July '09, while TOT in Middle Juba riverine is 16kg/daily labour rate, which is 16% lower than July '09 attributed to maize price increase in Middle Juba in Dec.'09.
+'09 is 23kg of maize/daily labour wage, which is 35% increase higher than July '09, while TOT in Middle Juba riverine is 16kg/daily labour rate, which is 16% lower than July '09 attributed to increase of maize prices in Dec.
+'09 in Middle Juba.

-Good Cattle Body Condition, Arabaw, Buale, Middle Juba, January, 2010
+Good Cattle Body Condition.
+Arabaw, Buale, Middle Juba, January, 2010

-Good Sesame Crop, Nasib-Yasin, Jilib, Middle Juba, January, 2010
+Good Sesame Crop.
+Nasib-Yasin, Jilib, Middle Juba, January 2010